eBay/bayesian-belief-networks/README.txt

 1) Change requirement for PMFs to use .value
 2) Rename VariableNode to DiscreteVariableNode
-3) Add GuassianVariableNode for continuous variables
+3) Add GaussianVariableNode for continuous variables

 Resources